Now accepting Telehealth appointments. Schedule a virtual visit.

 Why do I have neck pain?

 Neck pain is usually due to damage or deterioration of your musculoskeletal structures.
 Your neck is vulnerable to both wear-and-tear and acute injuries because it has less protection than other areas of your spine.
+It's relatively easy to strain a muscle or tendon, or nerves in your cervical spine to come under pressure from bones, ligaments, or intervertebral discs that are damaged or diseased.
+Some of the more common causes of chronic neck pain include:

 • Cervical stenosis